alexardishev/InsightForge/README.md

 ## 🐳 Docker Compose
 The repository contains a `docker-compose.yml` that starts all required services:
 PostgreSQL, Kafka with Kafka Connect, the Go back‑end and the React front‑end served by Nginx.
+The back‑end container automatically runs migrations for the system database on start.
 Run the stack with:

 ```bash